 Introduction

 It is now commonplace to describe biological invasions as long-term, natural experiments (Sax et al., 2007; Davis, 2009) providing the opportunity to study the consequences of interspecific interactions on community dynamics and evolution.
 An invasive species develops a new network of interactions with residents, through for example predation, competition or habitat transformation (Carroll 2007; Davis, 2009; Prentis et al., 2008), thereby affecting their demography, abundance and selection regime (Simberloff 2013; Weber & Strauss, 2016).
 We here focus on competition, highlighting two important aspects with regard to species interactions.
 First, the strongest effects of competition are expected when the phenotypic and ecological similarity between invasive and resident species is high, for example when an invasive species meets with a phylogenetically related resident (the limiting similarity hypothesis; Duncan & Williams, 2002; Jeschke & Erhard, 2018).
 Second, biological invaders do not often wipe out the native species through competition, and most of the spectacular examples of extinctions following invasions are rather explained by predation or ecosystem engineering (Sax et al., 2007; Gallardo et al., 2016; David et al., 2017).
 Instead, introduced competitors will, most of the time, lead to a reduced abundance (Gallardo et al., 2016) and/or a narrowing of the niche of resident species (e.g., Duyck et al., 2006; Sidorovich et al., 2010).
 These two aspects make competition between related invasive and resident species a good situation to observe rapid evolutionary responses and their impact on community composition, combining a strong change in selection pressure and enough time to evolve.
 Phenotypic shifts due to microevolution and/or plasticity may then contribute to modify the intensity of reciprocal competitive impacts between invasive and resident species, as shown in plants (Huang et al., 2018; Germain et al., 2020).
-However most experimental studies generally look at trait changes and do not directly measure competition (Stuart et al., 2014; Alexander et al., 2015; Hart et al., 2019).
-Here we study under laboratory conditions the competition between two related species, one invasive and one resident, and how previously documented evolutionary changes in traits during invasion (Chapuis et al. 2017) modify this competition.
+However most experimental studies generally look at trait change and do not directly measure competition (Stuart et al., 2014; Alexander et al., 2015; Hart et al., 2019).
+Here we study under laboratory conditions the competition between two related species, one invasive and one resident, and how previously documented evolutionary changes in traits during invasion (Chapuis et al., 2017) modify this competition.